-Sandridge Mississippian Trust II (NYSE:SDR) is trading with a trailing P/E of 5.4x, which is lower than the industry average of 32.6x.
-While this makes SDR appear like a great stock to buy, you might change your mind after I explain the assumptions behind the P/E ratio.
-Today, I will break down what the P/E ratio is, how to interpret it and what to watch out for.
-See our latest analysis for SDR
+SandRidge Mississippian Trust II (NYSE:SDR) is trading with a trailing P/E of 4.7x, which is lower than the industry average of 14.1x.
+Although some investors may jump to the conclusion that this is a great buying opportunity, understanding the assumptions behind the P/E ratio might change your mind.
+In this article, I will break down what the P/E ratio is, how to interpret it and what to watch out for.
+See our latest analysis for SandRidge Mississippian Trust II

 Price-Earnings Ratio = Price per share ÷ Earnings per share

-Before you jump to the conclusion that SDR represents the perfect buying opportunity, it is important to realise that our conclusion rests on two important assertions.
-The first is that our “similar companies” are actually similar to SDR.
-If the companies aren’t similar, the difference in P/E might be a result of other factors.
-For example, if you inadvertently compared lower risk firms with SDR, then investors would naturally value SDR at a lower price since it is a riskier investment.
-Similarly, if you accidentally compared higher growth firms with SDR, investors would also value SDR at a lower price since it is a lower growth investment.
-Both scenarios would explain why SDR has a lower P/E ratio than its peers.
+Before you jump to the conclusion that SDR is the perfect buying opportunity, it is important to realise that our conclusion rests on two assertions.
+The first is that our “similar companies” are actually similar to SDR, or else the difference in P/E might be a result of other factors.
+For example, if you compared lower risk firms with SDR, then investors would naturally value it at a lower price since it is a riskier investment.
 The second assumption that must hold true is that the stocks we are comparing SDR to are fairly valued by the market.
-If this does not hold, there is a possibility that SDR’s P/E is lower because firms in our peer group are being overvalued by the market.
+If this is violated, SDR’s P/E may be lower than its peers as they are actually overvalued by investors.

 What this means for you: